 Reasons why your dog might be crying in the crate include:

 Your dog is lonely.
 If your dog is at your side whenever you’re home, then gets locked in a crate whenever you leave the house or go to bed, there’s a good chance he’s crying because your dog misses you.
 These dogs usually will settle eventually, but may start crying again whenever you move around.

 Your dog is bored.
 Crates can be a pretty boring place.
-Dogs that give steady barks throughout the day are likely bored.
+Dogs that give steady barks throughout the day are likely bored and need some stimulation.

 Your dog is scared.
-Some dogs are ok being away from you, but are scared of the crate.
-They might not like being confined.
+Some dogs are ok being away from you but are scared of the crate.
+They might not like the feeling of being confined.

 Your dog needs to get out of the crate.
 Almost all dogs that cry in the crate want to get out of the crate.
-But sometimes, dogs need to get out of the crate.
+But sometimes, a dog needs to get out of the crate.
 If a crate-trained dog that’s normally quiet starts whining, he may be sick to his stomach or might need to pee – he’s trying to tell you that he needs out.
 If your dog is normally quiet in the crate but suddenly starts to cry, look for a reason why.

 All of the reasons above are perfectly normal crate-training problems that can be fairly easily overturned with a bit of training and management.
 This is very different from true separation anxiety.

 Dogs with separation anxiety are thrown into a full-on panic when left alone.
 These dogs will need long-term management, training, and even medication to help with their condition.